mikavilpas/yazi.nvim/README.md

       -- the old `termopen` for the time being. nvim_0_10_termopen_fallback = false,

-      -- By default, this is `false`, which means yazi.nvim processes events in -- a batch when the user closes yazi.
+      -- By default, this is `true`, which means yazi.nvim processes events -- before yazi has been closed.
+If this is `false`, events are processed -- in a batch when the user closes yazi.
 If this is `true`, events are -- processed immediately.
-      process_events_live = false,
+      process_events_live = true,
     },
   },
 }